4 Microscale: the contractile unit

 To put our work in perspective, we raise here a list of challenges relevant to the scale of the contractile unit.

 1. As explained in Section 3.1.3, the use of synthetic contractile systems, like in the single molecule experimental setup, allows to study the most basics acto-myosin interaction mechanism.
-The nanomachine developed at the PhysioLab, brings this experimental approach to a new level by allowing to reconstruct a minimal functioning contractile unit that was shown to behave as a scaled down muscle by Pertici et al. (2018).
+The nanomachine developed by Pertici et al. (2018), brings this experimental approach to a new level by allowing to reconstruct a minimal functioning contractile unit that was shown to behave as a scaled down muscle.
 The first challenge is to formulate a model of this class of experiments, where a finite number of interacting molecular motors are involved.

 2. Simple mechanical feedback mediated by a connection to a common rigid backbone has already shown to trigger a broad range of dynamical regimes.
-However, the elastic interactions might be more complex, mixing for instance short and long-range components.
-For instance, the actin and myosin filament are in fact cross-linked not only by active molecular motors but also by the supposedly passive Myosin Binding Protein C (MyBP-C) and titin, see (Tamborrini et al. 2023) and Chapter 5.
-The second challenge is thus to provide a model of this elastic network.
+However, the elastic interactions might be more complex, mixing short and long-range components.
+For instance, the actin and myosin filaments are in fact cross-linked not only by active molecular motors but also by the supposedly passive Myosin Binding Protein C (MyBP-C) and titin, see (Tamborrini et al. 2023) and Chapter 5.

 4.3 Contributions